yegor256/xdsd/_drafts/2014-04-06-cost-of-loc.md

 There are [tons of articles](http://blog.codinghorror.com/diseconomies-of-scale-and-lines-of-code/) written about it, as well as famous books.

-However, I want to compare two projects I've recently in which I have participated and show some very interesting numbers.
+However, I want to compare two projects in which I have participated recently and discuss some very interesting numbers.

 ## Project #1: Traditionally Co-located